Onyelaudochukwuka/email-backend/README.md

 ## Portfolio Sender

- This is a simple that sends entry to the entered email.
+ This is an API that sends entry to the entered email.

 ### Usage Guide